 - Revenue receipts consist of tax revenues and non-tax revenues.
 Tax revenues comprise proceeds of taxes and other duties levied.
-The expenditure incurred for normal running of government functionaries, which otherwise does not result in the creation of assets is called revenue expenditure.
+The expenditure incurred for the normal running of government functionaries, which otherwise does not result in the creation of assets is called revenue expenditure.

 - Examples of revenue expenditure are Interest Payments and Servicing of Debt, Pensions and expenditure on Grants-in-Aid and contributions to States and Union Territories.
-Even though some of these grants may be used for creation of assets, all grants given by the Union Government to State Governments/Union Territories and other entities are also treated as revenue expenditure.
+Even though some of these grants may be used for the creation of assets, all grants are given by the Union Government to State Governments/Union Territories and other entities are also treated as revenue expenditure.

 3. Fiscal Prudence

 Fiscal Prudence means being conservative when estimating your revenues but accounting for the unforeseen when estimating your expenditure.
 It means presenting the most unflattering view of your assets and liabilities.

 4. Fiscal Federalism

 - Fiscal federalism is concerned with “understanding which functions and instruments are best centralized and which are best placed in the sphere of decentralized levels of government”.

 - It is the study of how competencies and fiscal instruments are allocated across different layers of the administration.
 An important part of its subject matter is the system of transfer payments or grants by which a central government shares its revenues with lower levels of government.

 This was all from us in the article “Fiscal Consolidation & FRBM Act”.
 We sincerely hope that you would like out effort that has been put up in comprising this blog.
 Keep visiting Oliveboard for more such articles on topics of Economics & Finance.